code-differently/code-differently-24-q4/supplemental_1/README.md

 - [ ] Install and deploy your own WordPress website
 - [ ] Create a custom theme with modified CSS [using a tutorial](https://www.youtube.com/watch?v=-h7gOJbIpmo)
 - [ ] Create a simple plugin [using a tutorial](https://www.dreamhost.com/blog/how-to-create-your-first-wordpress-plugin/)
+- [ ] Use Next.js to create a React frontend to a WordPress system with a [starter template](https://github.com/9d8dev/next-wp)